Buyers have a legal right to compensation for errors occurring as part of the 'diagnostics immobilier', but on what basis?

-If the principle of a 'garantee against risk' is adopted in the future by the courts then insurance premiums will arise, which will ineviably have to be passed on to the public in higher prices for the survey reports.
+If the principle of a 'guarantee against risk' is adopted in the future by the courts then insurance premiums will arise, which will inevitably have to be passed on to the public in higher prices for the survey reports.

 However, courts always have a habit of nuancing cases, so we may well expect that this will not be the final word on the issue.